sam-the-tutor/celo-Tutorial/README.md

 ## Requirements.
 * Nodejs installed on your machine.
 * An IDE such as Vscode or Sublime text.
 * Remix IDE.
 * CeloExtensionWallet
 * terminal or command line.

 Remix IDE is an online compiler that allows us to write, run and test our smart contract code, all in the browser.
-No need for downloading any file to the computer.
+No need to download any file to the computer.

-celoExtensionWallet enables us to interact with our smart contract on the Celo blockchain.([more on Celo Blockchain]())
+celoExtensionWallet enables us to interact with our smart contract on the Celo blockchain.([more on Celo Blockchain](https://celo.org/))

 ### First, we will develop our smart contract.

-Open up your browser and load the [Remix IDE]().
+Open up your browser and load the [Remix IDE](https://remix.ethereum.org/).
 Here is what the remix looks like, We will create a file called `vault.sol` where our smart contract code will be stored.
-Notice a new file extension(`.sol`).
-It means our file will store Solidity code just like how a .js files stores Javascript code.
+Notice a new file extension of(`.sol`).
+It means our file will store Solidity code just like how a `.js` files stores Javascript code.

 Now, we need to write code in our empty file. copy and paste this code into the file.